swyddfa/arlunio/blog/src/content/arlunio-in-a-nutshell.md

 ## The Idea

-One of core ideas behind arlunio is set theory, where more complex shapes are built up through the combinatuion of simpler ones using the basic [set operations](https://en.wikipedia.org/wiki/Set_(mathematics)#Basic_operations) We won't cover the construction of complex shapes in this post, instead we will focus on the construction of a single basic shape - the circle.
+One of core ideas behind arlunio is set theory where more complex shapes are built up through a combinatuion of simpler ones using the basic [set operations](https://en.wikipedia.org/wiki/Set_(mathematics)#Basic_operations) However before we can get to complex shapes we need to be able to draw the simple ones!
+So in this post we will focus on what it takes to take a description of a circle in the form of a set and convert that into an image.

+### Background

 You may already be familiar with the concept of a set since many of the popular programming languages include a set data structure.
 However so that we are all